Invariant Gibbs measures for $(1+1)$-dimensional wave maps into Lie groups

 \begin{remark}[Complete integrability] The $(1+1)$-dimensional wave maps equation is known to be completely integrable \cite{TU04}.
 However, our argument only relies on analytic, geometric, and probabilistic techniques, and does not directly rely on integrable methods.
 Nevertheless, it is an interesting (but likely very difficult) question whether Theorem \ref{intro:thm-rigorous-A-B} and Theorem \ref{intro:thm-rigorous-phi} can also be obtained using integrable techniques. \end{remark}

 \textbf{Acknowledgements:} First and foremost, the author thanks Igor Rodnianski for numerous insightful comments and helpful discussions during the work on this project.
 The author also thanks Sky Cao, Ilya Chevyrev, Jonas L\"{u}hrmann, Tadahiro Oh, Katharina Schratz, Gigliola Staffilani, and Nikolay Tzvetkov for interesting conversations.
-The author was partially supported by the National Science Foundation under Grant No. DMS-1926686.
+Finally, the author thanks the anonymous referees for their detailed and helpful comments.
+The author was partially supported by the National Science Foundation under Grant No. DMS-1926686 and DMS-2453126.